jwodicka/BeipMU/Documentation/Triggers.md

 #### Enabled
 Turns the option on, or off.
 #### Name of the function to call
-Some sort of wizardy goes on here.
+Some sort of wizardry goes on here.
 I don’t trust it. our wizard says:

 "All you put here is the function name, not the script.
 This is so that the scripts can be compiled in advance and execute efficiently."